iTs-rd/Virtual-Calculator/README.md

 <h4>addon_function.py</h4>

-It will contain all function which is used by index.py, use to organize the code
+It will contain all function which is used by index.py, use to organize the code.

 <h4>Set_HSV_values.py</h4>

 When this code will run 3 windows are open, One will show normal video of input, 2nd window will show B&W video, and 3rd window will show 7 trackbars, you can play with the first 6 trackbars to get a good B&W video of yours in which your hand is properly distinctable.
 When it has done then close it. <br>
-NOTE:- If you want to reset all values then click on the reset trackbar.
+<strong>NOTE:-</strong> If you want to reset all values then click on the reset trackbar.

 <h4>calc_size_position.py</h4>

-This file is used to adjust calculator position and size by using trackbars.
+This file is used to adjust calculator position and size by using trackbars. <br>
-<strong>Note:-</strong> Don't make a value of <strong>X</strong> less than 400
+<strong>NOTE:-</strong> Don't make a value of <strong>X</strong> less than 400.

 <h4>Data Folder</h4>